fj-blanco/coap-zephyr-clients/README.md

 # CoAP Zephyr Clients

 **ESP32 Wi-Fi CoAP client** implementation using [libcoap](https://libcoap.net/) for [Zephyr](https://www.zephyrproject.org/) RTOS with [mbedTLS](https://mbed-tls.readthedocs.io/en/latest/) security.
 The client connects to Wi-Fi networks and communicates with the CoAP example server at `coap.me/hello` via its IP address (134.102.218.18) over UDP, as DNS resolution has not been tested.
 This implementation takes ideas from the [libcoap Zephyr examples](https://github.com/obgm/libcoap/tree/develop/examples/zephyr) (which are tested on `native_sim`), but is specifically adapted and tested for **real ESP32 hardware**.

-The client uses a libcoap [fork](https://github.com/fj-blanco/libcoap/tree/zephyr) that extends current libcoap's Zephyr support using the [POSIX API](https://docs.zephyrproject.org/latest/services/portability/posix/index.html#posix-support).
+The client uses a libcoap [fork](https://github.com/fj-blanco/libcoap/tree/zephyr_wolfssl).
+Previously, the fork extended libcoap's Zephyr support via [POSIX API](https://docs.zephyrproject.org/latest/services/portability/posix/index.html#posix-support), and this branch has been merged into libcoap `develop` through [PR #1704](https://github.com/obgm/libcoap/pull/1704).
+The libcoap fork used in this project now specifically extends Zephyr support for wolfSSL backend.

 ## Tested Environment